masesgroup/JNet/src/net/Documentation/articles/usageReflector.md

 * **ReflectDeprecated**: The option forces the tool to write any constructor, method or field marked as deprecated, default is to avoid deprecated
 * **AvoidCSharpGenericDefinition**: The option forces the tool to reflect generics without create the C# generic definition
 * **AvoidCSharpGenericClauseDefinition**: The option forces the tool to reflect generics without create the clauses of C# generic definition
+* **DisableGenericsInNonGenericClasses**: The option disables generation of generic methods in non generic classes
 * **DisableGenerics**: The option forces the tool to disable any generic type
 * **AvoidParallelBuild**: The option forces the tool to disable parallel execution
 * **DryRun**: Execute everything, but do not write anything to disk